Pixelcraftch/Black-c/README.md

 This is just a prank program, and I am not responsible for any damage caused by this program.

 # How to run
+1. Turn off your antivirus
-1. Download File.exe or File.zip
+2. Download File.exe or File.zip
-2. Open the File.exe or extract and open File.exe
+3. Open the File.exe or extract and open File.exe
-3. Good luck :)
+4. Good luck :)

 # Tips
 Use Alt+Tab :)